Woody230/GradleExtensions/README.md

 }
 ```

-## internal-plugins
+## internal-project-plugins

-Plugins intended to be used by my personal projects only.
+Plugins targeting a project intended to be used by my personal projects only.

 ### aboutlibraries-plugin
 ```kotlin